 While warranty details may differ somewhat because of the type of device, it's easy to understand the basics by reading the Upsie "How it Works" page

 - Purchase the warranty after buying electronics: Upsie gives customers up to 60 days after the purchase for most electronics.
-They extend that to 120 days for phones and eleven months for TV sets, appliances and fitness equipment.
+They extend that to eleven months for TV sets, appliances and fitness equipment.
 There is no eligibility window for smartphones because Upsie protects new and old smartphones in good condition.

 - Note when coverage starts: Upsie plans with protection for accidental damage generally start on the 31st day after warranty purchase.
 As an exception, phone coverage will begin on the first day if the customer buys a plan the same day they purchased the phone.

 - Filing claims: Customers can call the customer service number on their account page 24/7.
 Live operators will help complete the claim and provide guidance for service.
 Depending upon the kind of device and the problem, claim options may include in-home, mail-in, local service centers, and replacements.

 Upsie covers both new and used electronics.
 To qualify, the seller just has to offer a warranty with a term of at least 30 days.
 Upsie plans can overlap with seller warranties, and once the coverage expires, Upsie takes over.

 Upsie covers all kinds of electronics, including phones

 .
 To get started, visit the Upsie electronics warranty